DakotaS96/SkyFam/README.md

 # Quick Install

-These instructions are intended for people who may not have much GitHub or Linux experience.
+These instructions are written for users who may have little or no experience with Linux or GitHub.

+SkyFam currently supports **Debian 13 (Trixie)**.

 ## 1. Install Git

-Log into your Debian 13 server and run:
+Log into your Debian 13 SkyFam server and run:

 ```bash
 sudo apt update